jakeBitcoinAssociation/uok-example-code/bitcoinsv-academy/libs/lecture5-library/README.md

-# big-numbers
+# lecture5-library

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test big-numbers` to execute the unit tests.
+Run `nx test lecture5-library` to execute the unit tests.